-Cloud systems (or just Clouds) are, in some respects, narrow Grids, with a limited set of features exposed, while still being able to serve a large fraction of the domain specific use cases (the Cloud's Usage Mode).
-For example, the Simple Storage Service by Amazon[3] (S3, details below) is a data Grid which, if compared to the Cern Data Grid, has less exposed semantics.
+3) Clouds: Cloud systems (or just Clouds) are, in some respects, narrow Grids, with a limited set of features exposed, while still being able to serve a large fraction of the domain specific use cases (the Cloud's Usage Mode).
+For example, the Simple Storage Service by Amazon[11] (S3, details below) is a data Grid which, if compared to the Cern Data Grid, has less exposed semantics.
 The exposed feature set is, however, large enough to attract a significant user base and meet application requirements, which is also due to the simplicity of the exposed system interface.

-Amazon's S3 and EC2

-These are probably some of the best known examples of Clouds.
-S3 provides the ability to outsource data - temporary store or archive with a given tightly defined quality of service guarantee on availability, durability, persistence of data.
+Amazon S3 and EC2: These are probably some of the best known examples of Clouds.
+S3 provides the ability to outsource data - temporary store or archive with a given tightly defined quality of service guarantee on availability, durability and persistence of data.
 S3 has a simple cost model based upon usage measured in GB/month, with a certain cost for data transfer across S3 boundaries.
-Users are not charged for transfer if they use the "cooperative" EC2 compute Cloud - another service by Amazon, although they are charged for the compute time.
-S3 in principle provides infinite data storage, continuous availability, and durability.

-Similarly EC2 (Elastic Compute Cloud[4]) represents the ability to accommodate a very large number of compute jobs (if not in principle an infinite number), without the end-user realizing that it is a shared resource.
+Users are not charged for transfer if they use the "cooperative" EC2 - Elastic Compute Cloud[12], another service by Amazon, although they are charged for the compute time.
+S3 in principle provides infinite data storage, continuous availability and durability.
+Similarly EC2 represents the ability to accommodate a very large number of compute jobs (if not an infinite number in principle), without the end-user realizing that it is a shared resource.
 EC2 is a nice example of an infrastructure's explicit support for different usage modes (bursty, high-throughput and parameter-sweep).

-Ref [15] concluded, controversially at best, that S3 although a useful concept may not suitable for scientific projects and applications such as particle physics experiments, due to reasons primarily related to security, cost model and also performance.
-That claim is disputed though [11].
-In any case, it is unclear if performance (or lack thereof) will be an issue in the uptake of these systems (S3 and EC2 specifically, but Clouds in general) for niche high-end applications; we argue that a "sweet spot" balancing the high-level interfaces and abstractions on the one hand, with the need for performance requirements on the other, is to be an important consideration.

-Cloud vendors such as IBM are working towards composite Clouds built from sub Clouds, called ensembles[16].
+Ref [13] concluded, though not without its doubters [14], that S3 although a useful concept, may not be suitable for scientific projects and applications such as particle physics experiments, due to reasons primarily related to security, cost model and as well as performance.
+In any case, it is unclear if performance (or lack thereof) will be an issue in the uptake of these systems (S3 and EC2 specifically, but Clouds in general) for niche high-end applications; we argue that a "sweet spot" balancing the high-level interfaces and abstractions on the one hand, with the need for performance requirements on the other, will be an important consideration.
+Interestingly, Cloud vendors such as IBM, are working towards composite Clouds built from sub-Clouds, called ensembles[15].

-3.4 System Interfaces
+D. System Interfaces